dwavesystems/dwave-ocean-sdk/docs/overview/sapi.rst

   :start-after: cli-example-config-start-marker
   :end-before: cli-example-config-end-marker

-2. Enter the SAPI information (e.g. your API token) found as described in the section above.
+2. Enter the SAPI information (e.g. your API token) found as described in the :ref:`sapi_access_interacting` section above.
 To get started, create a minimum configuration by accepting the command's defaults (pressing Enter) for all prompts except the API token\ [#]_\ .
 You can in the future update the file if needed.

 .. [#] Users of on-premises systems should also enter the SAPI endpoint.
+Users interested in using solvers hosted outside their default region can also configure the SAPI endpoint (see the :ref:`sapi_intro_multiregion` section for the recommended way of configuring such access).

 Alternatively, you can create and edit a
 :doc:`D-Wave Cloud Client configuration file </docs_cloud/sdk_index>`